 Beautiful Signs for a Better Planet

-Green Dot Sign answers to common ADA sign questions.
+Green Dot Sign® experts answer common ADA sign questions.

-Braille is a tactile reading and writing system used by blind and visually impaired people who would not otherwise have access to printed materials.
-This system uses raised dots to represent the letters of the alphabet and other written language.
+Braille is a tactile reading and writing system used by blind and visually-impaired people who would not otherwise have access to printed materials.
+This system uses raised dots to represent the letters of the alphabet and other elements of written language.

-Braille symbols are comprised of cells, which consist of six raised dots.
-Raised dots are arranged in two parallel vertical columns of three dots, like the number six on a dice.
+Braille symbols are comprised of cells consisting of six raised dots.
+These raised dots are arranged in two parallel vertical columns of three dots, like the number six on a dice.
 There are 63 combinations of dots, which use one or more of the six braille cell dots.
 A single braille cell can represent a letter, number, punctuation, part of a word, or a whole word.

 The acronym ADA refers to the 1990 Americans with Disabilities Act (ADA) in construction, building, and educational settings.
 ADA-compliant sign and braille signs must meet requirements established by the 2010 ADA Standards for Accessible Design.
 Regulated signage provides the 7.5 million Americans that are legally blind or visually impaired equal access to public spaces.